nuthanc/angular_advanced_fast/ngrx/ngrx-07-localstorage-effects/README.md

 * Add authSignup property in AuthEffects
 * export constants in auth.action.ts
 * We can reuse login_success and fail for signup, so rename as authenticate

+### 29. Adding Signup

+* Grab signup code from AuthService and use in authSignup